hack-gpon/hack-gpon.github.io/ont-technicolor-afm0002.md

 ```
 ## Flashing a new rootfs

-{% include alert.html content="Only the inactive image can be flashed" %}
+{% include alert.html content="Only the inactive image can be flashed" alert="Info" icon="svg-info" color="blue" %}

 So mtd4/5 if you are on image1, mtd6/7 if you are on image0.